Trial lecture and public defence

 The title of the trial lecture is determined by the adjudication committee and will be notified to you by the faculty’s administration 10 working days in advance.
 The trial lecture will take 45 minutes and is held in the language of the thesis, unless otherwise agreed.
-Read more about the conclusion of the doctoral examination (in Norwegian).

 The chair of the trial lecture (the Dean or a representative of the Dean, such as the Head of Department or a senior researcher at the department) opens the trial lecture and introduces the candidate (you) and adjudication committee, and manages the question and discussion session that follows.
 The adjudication committee’s role is to determine whether you have passed the trial lecture.